sparsh-ai/recohut/docs/03-processing/lab-gcp-beam-mapreduce/README.md

-# MapReduce in Beam using Python
+# Lab: MapReduce in Beam using Python

 ## Objective